Dear P.S. 372 -The Children's School - 75K372 Community:

 The health and safety of our students and staff, and everyone in the DOE family across the city, is our top priority.
 We are committed to ensuring you have the information you need on COVID-19 as we continue to navigate this public health emergency together.

-Due to multiple members of our school community testing positive for COVID-19, the NYC Department of Health and Mental Hygiene will conduct an assessment to determine if there is widespread transmission of COVID-19 in our school community.
-Our school will remain open.
+ue to multiple members of our school community testing positive for COVID-19, the NYC Department of Health and Mental Hygiene conducted an assessment to determine if we need additional mitigation efforts.
+The assessment has concluded and the school will adopt the recommended mitigation guidance.

 What happens now?

 ● Anyone with a positive COVID-19 test will not return to the school until they are no longer infectious.